 - Associated with higher BMI, lower HDL, higher LDL [ref]

-Diet: There seems to be a small link between higher protein / lower fat diets and FTO genes.
+Diet: There seems to be a small link between higher protein / lower fat diets working better for weight loss with FTO genetic variants.

 Back to IRX3 and IRX5…